Campus Improvement Plan

 Demographics Summary

 Valley Oaks Elementary serves students in grades K-5 in the Spring Branch Independent School District (SBISD).
-Enrollment trends showed an increase of 69 students from the 2021–2022 school year to the 2023–2024 school year.
+Enrollment trends showed an increase of 18 students from the 2022–2023 school year to the 2024–2025 school year.
+Enrollment Trends:

 2023-2024: Enrollment – 882